1,000+ Opportunities

 goodykoontz@anchorageak. gov 907 -205-6683

-Based on current listing details, eligibility includes: Households in Anchorage, Alaska, experiencing housing insecurity due to COVID-19.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Households in Anchorage, Alaska, experiencing housing insecurity due to COVID-19.
+Confirm the full requirements in the official notice before applying.